Chinese Money Plant Meaning: Why Is It Called A Money Tree

 So far, I haven’t experienced that yet in my money tree.
 But if ever I’d get 7 leaves, I’d sure be buying lottery tickets to test my lucky number 7!

-Fact #6: The money tree is taller than it seems
+Fact #6 of Chinese Money Plant Meaning: The money tree is taller than it seems

 When grown indoors, the money tree can grow an average height of 3 to 6 feet.
 But because the trunks are often braided, it can appear much smaller than what it actually seems.